roei03jen/jshop/README.md

-# Bootstrap 4 Boilerplate
+# Bootstrap 4 Boilerplate - Jshop

 This is a simple Bootstrap template with responsive Navbar.
-This for educational use.
+This is to showcase our sample of works on printing services

 ## Getting Started